OrlovAlexey/BigInteger/README.md

 # Big Integer Project
 The implementation of Big Integer and Rational Classes in C++. <br>
+Infinite precision integer and float types! (as much as accuracy your machine can give)

 #### Are supported:
   - different constuctors